quality-clojure/qualityclj/README.md

 * [Leiningen] - 2.0.0 or above.
 * [Pygments] - For syntax highlighting; will need to be available on your path.
 * [Datomic] - Currently only tested on [Datomic Free].
 Try this [setup tutorial][Datomic setup tutorial] if you have trouble.
 Not necessary to setup Datomic Free if you are only developing.
+* Until #76 is resolved, you'll need kibit installed in the user profile as a plugin.
+The user running qualityclj will need a profiles.clj that might look like this: `{:user {:plugins [[lein-kibit "0.0.8"]]}}`.

 ## Setting up a Production Instance